Sharing the World of Medicine with

 School Credit - Students earn one semester of high school credit in Advanced Applied Science for satisfactorily completing the Institute.
 To receive this credit, students must complete the course requirements (as outlined in the syllabus) and present a portfolio and oral presentation of their experiences.

-Housing - Housing is in dormitory-type rooms in the Health Sciences Building on the Deaconess campus.
+Housing - Housing is in dormitory-type rooms in the Health Sciences Building on the Deaconess Midtown campus in Evansville, Indiana.

 Transportation - All transportation is provided.
 No personal vehicles are allowed.

-Policies - Students are expected to follow all policies and rules of EVSC and Deaconess Hospital.
-Regulatory requirements include a tuberculosis test or chest x-ray within the past 12 months and proof of immunization for measles/mumps/rubella (MMR).
-For the protection of the students, vaccination for hepatitis B is strongly recommended.
+Policies - Accepted students are expected to follow all policies, rules and dress codes of EVSC and Deaconess Health System.
+Regulatory requirements include two-step tuberculosis test, or T-spot, and proof of immunization for measles/mumps/rubella (MMR), and varicella.
+For the protection of students, hepatitis B vaccination is also strongly recommended.

 Recreation - While the days and evenings are filled with lectures, field trips, hands-on activities, demonstrations and clinical observations, there is time for recreation and relaxation with fellow students.
 Planned activities include pizza parties and educational field trips.